samumantha/2021-03-17-testing-hackathon/content/_index.md

 ### FAQ

-- **Why should I join with a team?** If you will work together later, learning the tools at the same time is a great way to do it.
+- <b>Why should I join with a team?</b> If you will work together later, learning the tools at the same time is a great way to do it.

-- **How does the waitlist work?** Anyone can register, but everyone goes to the waitlist.
+- <b>How does the waitlist work?</b> Anyone can register, but everyone goes to the waitlist.
 After the 3rd March, We'll continually approve people as we get space.

-- **Does it matter where I work or study?** Because of the Nordic funding of CodeRefinery by [NeIC](https://neic.no/) and Swedish funding of [ENCCS](https://enccs.se/) we need to have a priority list described above.
+- <b>Does it matter where I work or study?</b> Because of the Nordic funding of CodeRefinery by [NeIC](https://neic.no/) and Swedish funding of [ENCCS](https://enccs.se/) we need to have a priority list described above.